 - Kids may not always respond to questions right away.
 They may stare blankly at the speaker.
 However, that doesn’t mean that they won’t respond at all.
 If kids don’t talk right away, wait 5 seconds (one-one-thousand, two-one-thousand, three-one-thousand…).
 If they still don’t talk, try asking the question a different way.
 Don’t move on and ignore the child.
 That only reinforces that they don’t have to communicate.

 - Accept non-verbal communication

 - Children may not feel comfortable with verbal communication right away, and that’s ok.
 This doesn’t mean that the people around shouldn’t address them.
 Giving kids other options for communication is an important first step.
 This way they aren’t pushed so far out of their comfort zone that communication is impossible.
 Forms of non-verbal communication can include writing, head nods, thumbs up/down, pointing, and signs.

 Selective Mutism does not have to be a condition that lasts forever.
 It is very treatable.
 But kids need help overcoming it.
 They aren’t in control of managing their emotions at first.
-Being honest with kids is hugely important.
-Some kids don’t even realize they have a problem.
-The process can feel long and tiring.
-(It took me many years to overcome.)
-But with a lot of patience and support, kids can overcome this and learn to function normally.
+The process of helping kids through it can feel long and tiring.
+But with a lot of patience and support, kids can overcome it and live free of worry.